littlewhitesea/training-free-methods/README.md

 **Tuning-Free Adaptive Style Incorporation for Structure-Consistent Text-Driven Style Transfer.**<br>
 *Yanqi Ge, Jiaqi Liu, Qingnan Fan, Xi Jiang, Ye Huang, Shuai Qin, Hong Gu, Wen Li, Lixin Duan.*<br>
 arXiv 2024. [[PDF](https://arxiv.org/pdf/2404.06835.pdf)]<br>
-Comments: It aims to achieve the style editing of the source image.
-Specifically, it divides the target prompt into a content prompt and style prompt, and then the cross-attention results of the two prompts are adaptively fused.
-Through this kind way, the proposed method could improve the style editing outcomes.
-It looks like PnP, particularly focusing on using style prompts.

 **Style Injection in Diffusion: A Training-free Approach for Adapting Large-scale Diffusion Models for Style Transfer.**<br>
 *Jiwoo Chung, Sangeek Hyun, Jae-Pil Heo.*<br>